Leica M10 versus Sony A7R III

 - More modern: Was introduced somewhat (9 months) more recently.

-If the count of individual advantages (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (14 : 3 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features.
+If the count of individual advantages (bullet points above) is taken as a guide, the A7R III is the clear winner of the contest (18 : 4 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points.

-In any case, while the specs-based evaluation of cameras is instructive in revealing their potential as photographic tools, it remains incomplete and does no justice, for example, to the way the M10 Typ 3656 or the A7R III handle or perform in practice.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the M10 or the A7R III.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
-This is why hands-on reviews by experts are important.
+This is why expert reviews are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Leica M10 (⇒ rgt)||-||-||4/5||-||4.5/5||2017||6,595||latest||check|